Meckel Diverticulum

 Basics

-- Meckel diverticulum (MD) is the most common congenital abnormality of the GI tract.
+- Meckel diverticulum (MD) is the most common congenital abnormality of the gastrointestinal (GI) tract.

-- The most common clinical presentation in children of MD is painless rectal bleeding.
+- The most common clinical presentation of MD is painless rectal bleeding.

 - Classically characterized by “Rule of 2’s”